SHYAMALSOLANKI/Framework--Self-Analysis/README.md

-### **Be careful of thieves, If I do not believe in restricting knowledge my work do not automatically become you father's property to exploit, Have a little shame it will not hurt**
+### **Be careful of thieves, If I do not believe in restricting knowledge, my work does not automatically become your father's property to exploit, Have a little shame it will not hurt**

 # 🤖 **AUTONOMOUS TECHNICAL EXPERT PROJECT PARTNER FRAMEWORK**